arcus/module_discovery/README.md

 - TODO: automate the data processing in the education_modules repo and have the `module_data` pull directly from that repo.

-## Dockerization
+## Dockerization not yet working

-The `Dockerfile`, `requirements.txt` are set up to allow this to run in a Docker container on a local computer.
-To run it, open Docker and a command line interface.
+~~The `Dockerfile`, `requirements.txt` are set up to allow this to run in a Docker container on a local computer.
+To run it, open Docker and a command line interface.~~

-From the top level directory of this repository run:
+~~From the top level directory of this repository run:~~

 ```
 docker build -t module_discovery_app .
 ```

-This may take some a few minutes the first time you run it.
-Once it is completed, run:
+~~This may take some a few minutes the first time you run it.
+Once it is completed, run:~~

 ```
 docker run module_discovery_app
 ```

-The output of this command will include `[INFO] Listening at: http://0.0.0.0:8050`.
-Open a web browser to http://0.0.0.0:8050 to see and interact with the app.
+~~The output of this command will include `[INFO] Listening at: http://0.0.0.0:8050`.
+Open a web browser to http://0.0.0.0:8050 to see and interact with the app.~~

 ## Running the app locally